robjinman/gemsnrocks_asm/README.md

 ### Prerequisites

+You need to have git-lfs installed to get the game's data files.
+If you installed git-lfs after cloning the repo, make sure to do a `git lfs pull`.
+The game will crash if the data files aren't present.

-Download and build nasm from source and place on your PATH.
+Download and build nasm from source and place on your PATH or install globally.
 I use nasm version 2.16.03.
 There is a bug in 2.15 that makes debugging difficult.

-Remember to `git lfs pull` when checking out the repo.

 ### Compile